 Earnings reports are some of the most important sources of information available to stock investors.
 They give important details about the current state of a business, reveal important financial information, and may include forward earnings and revenue projections, as well as commentary by the CEO or other company leaders.

-If you're invested in a particular stock, reading its quarterly and year-end earnings reports is one of the smartest things you can do to make sure that your investment is still a good investment.
-If you aren't invested in a company, reading through its recent earnings reports can help you analyze profitability, growth, financial conditions, and other important pieces of information to make informed decisions about whether a company would be a good fit for your portfolio.
+If you're invested in a particular stock, reading its quarterly and year-end earnings reports is one of the smartest things you can do to ensure your investment is still a good one.
+If you aren't invested in a company, reading through its recent earnings reports can help you analyze profitability, growth, financial conditions, and other important information to make educated decisions about whether a company would be a good fit for your portfolio.

 Understanding earnings reports